lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 7 - Test it:

-- First, let your Models extend from the Mongo Eloquent Model.
+- First let your Models extend from the Mongo Eloquent Model.
 Check the [documentation](https://github.com/jenssegers/laravel-mongodb#eloquent).
 - Enter the Workspace Container.
 - Migrate the Database `php artisan migrate`.